Maumelle Republican Ray will seek reelection to Arkansas House of Representatives

 Ray, a two-term member of the state House of Representatives from Maumelle, said he was first elected to the General Assembly to "be a fighter for individual freedom, lower taxes and conservative Arkansas values."
 Prior to taking office in 2021, Ray worked as chief of staff for former Lt.
 Gov. Tim Griffin.

-Ray is vice chair of the Joint Performance Review Committee.
+Ray, 37, is vice chairman of the Joint Performance Review Committee.
 He first won election in 2020 by defeating Karyn Maynard in the Republican primary and won an uncontested race in the November general election.

+"I'm running again because I'm proud of the progress that I've been able to make on issues that are important to the state and to conservative voters in the state," Ray said in an interview.
+"And I think there is a lot of work left to do."

+If elected to a third term, Ray said he wants to continue to lower the state's income tax and codify legislation to protect the LEARNS Act from litigation.
+The act is a 145-page education law that was a top priority for Gov. Sarah Huckabee Sanders.

 Ray also worked as communications director for U.S. Sen. Tom Cotton's 2014 campaign and was the state director of Americans for Prosperity Arkansas, a conservative advocacy group.